You Are Here: Home › Major Table Tennis Tournaments › 2012 Olympic Games

 sign posts and wayfinding materials.

-The pictograms for London 2012 were designed with the intention of capturing the spirit of the Olympic Games and provide graphics that are more than just signage.
+The pictograms for London 2012 were designed with the intention of capturing the spirit of the Olympic Games and provide graphics that were more than just signage.

 One of the main aims was to convey the speed and power of the athletes, together with the excitement that'll be generated by watching the world's stars in action.

-All the Olympic Games pictograms originate from sporting poses.
+All the Olympic Games pictograms originated from sporting poses.

 This map (above) was the brainchild of Harry Beck, an electrical draughtsman who, in 1933, used his knowledge of circuit diagrams to produce this world famous map.

-These pictograms will be used to help people navigate London during the 2012 Olympic Games and they're sure to become an enduring image of London 2012.
+These pictograms were used to help people navigate London during the 2012 Olympic Games and they've become an enduring image of London 2012.

 The following comments were made by dignitaries when they were unveiled...